-One Fair Representation Election
+One Fair-Representation District

 A better idea, "Keep the class whole.
 Change the votes needed from 1/2 of a section to 1/4 of the class plus 1.
-To win here, you need the ballots of 7 voters.^{Δ} A voter may rank a first choice and a backup choice.
+You need support from 7 voters to win a seat. $\Delta$ A voter may rank a first choice and a backup choice.
 If his first choice loses, his vote counts for his backup."